MarkLogicUniversity/ml-gradle-series/episode2/README.md

 5. Run the **ml-gradle** `mlDeploy` task.
 	* Type `gradle mlDeploy` then press ENTER.
+	* Since there is no `gradle.properties` file nor configuration directory structure, `ml-gradle` deploys a default REST application server, content database and module database.

+6. Examine your deployed configurations.
+	* Visit the Admin Interface in your browser to verify the changes that were deployed. <http://localhost:8001>
+	* Note a default REST application server called `my-app` was created.
+	* Note 2 databases, `my-app-content` and `my-app-modules`, were created.
+	* Note forests for the above databases were also created.

+7. Undeploy the configuraitons.
+	* Type `gradle mlUndeploy -Pconfirm=true` then press ENTER.
+	* Your deployed configurations have been removed from your MarkLogic Server.
+	* You can go to the Admin Interface in your browser to verify, <http://localhost:8001>.
+If your browser is already open, refresh the page to re-read the current configuration information from your local MarkLogic server.

 6. The **ml-gradle** dependencies are downloaded and you can proceed to the **part2-scaffold**.